roberta976/Ficha-de-cadastro-Volkswagen-com-SPRING/README.md

 # Ficha-de-cadastro-Volkswagen-com-SPRING
-Tela simples para exercitar a parte analítica quanto à modelagem dos dados e o controle das rotas no cadastro, utilizando apenas HTML, CSS, JAVA e SPRING
+Simple screen to exercise the analytical part regarding data modeling and control of routes in the register, using only HTML, CSS, JAVA and SPRING